romanlevin/felek/DESIGN.md

 ### Authorization

-We authorize the user to either "user" or "admin" privileges based on the CN section of the client certificate.
+We use the Common Name section of the client certificate to identify the user.
+The user who started the job is made the job's owner, and only the job owner can stop it.

 ## gRPC spec